DNA-styx/SBPP-Dependencies/README.md

 ## Getting Started

 Download the latest version from the Releases page.
-Upload the 'includes' folder to your SourceBans++ site, overwriting any fiels already in there.
+Upload the 'includes' folder to your SourceBans++ site, overwriting any files already in there.

 ### Prerequisites